andweber/kalliope_neuron_loxone/README.md

 This project is a non-commercial community project and not connected to the company [Loxone](www.loxone.com).

+## Version and history

+Version 0.1 - unstable
+- this is still an unstable preview version

 ## Installation

 /!\ You need to have a running [Kalliope Core](https://github.com/kalliope-project/kalliope) installation.
 This is only a community module for Kalliope.

 ```
 kalliope install --git-url https://github.com/kalliope-project/kalliope_neuron_loxone.git